Sale

 This confidential gem perfectly combines sophistication and comfort in a unique contemporary setting.

-On the first floor, an elegant entrance hall with fireplace leads to a small night lounge, which in turn leads to a large library-lounge.
+On the first floor, an entrance hall with fireplace leads to a small night lounge, which in turn leads to a large lounge-library.

-On the second floor, you'll find the open-plan kitchen, an adjacent dining room and a large living room with an extraordinary ten-meter high ceiling.
+On the second floor: an open-plan kitchen, an adjacent dining room and a large living room offer extraordinary ceiling heights of ten meters.

-The second floor features a beautiful master suite with dressing room and spacious bathroom.
+On the second floor: a beautiful master suite with dressing room and spacious bathroom.

 The top floor features two large bedrooms and a bathroom.

-The basement is completed by a lounge leading to a hammam designed in the vaulted cellars covered with precious mosaic.
+The basement is completed by a lounge leading to a hammam designed in the original vaulted cellars.

 A further level could be added to create an unoverlooked outdoor space.